 - The cost of a gastric sleeve surgery in the US is about $15,000 – $19,325, and this doesn’t include airfare or hotel stay if you are planning to go to another city for the surgery.

 - However, the same procedure costs around $3,500 – $4,500 in Mexico.
-At Jet Medical Tourism, we offer gastric sleeve for $3,599 and the package includes ground-transportation, stay in a luxury hotel, pre-op nutrition counseling, meal planning, and more.
+At Jet Medical Tourism®, we offer gastric sleeve starting at $3,999 and the package includes ground-transportation, stay in a luxury hotel, pre-op nutrition counseling, meal planning, and more.
 Learn more here.

 - An inpatient gastric bypass procedure costs about $23,000 in the states, while the same costs an average of $5,499 in Mexico.
 And like mentioned earlier, this affordable price tag includes everything from hotel stay and pick-up from the airport to nutrition support after the surgery.
 Apply for it and see if you qualify.

 - A lap-band surgery costs at least $14,500 in the US, and that’s the cost of an in-patient treatment.
 It means you won’t get any nutrition counseling or additional support after the surgery even after shelling out 15 grand for your treatment.

 - On the other, an all-inclusive lap-band surgery package at Jet Medical Tourism® costs about $4,000 to $6,500 (if surgeon will perform procedure).
 Like all the Jet Medical Tourism® bariatric packages, this also includes pre- and post-operation medication, anesthesiologist, blood work, and all the transportation to-and-from the hospital.
 In case of lap-band patients, this also includes band adjustments and follow-up care.

 - The recovery after a gastric sleeve surgery involves both short-term and long-term efforts on the patients’ part.